nRF24/RF24/docs/migration.md

 Originally `RF24::maskIRQ()` was the only function provided to influence the radio's IRQ pin.
 However, the 3 required boolean parameters made this prone to bugs in user code.
-The parameters' meaning was confusingly reversed and it was too easy put them in the wrong order.
+The parameters' meaning was confusingly reversed, and they were easily misplaced in the wrong order.

 A better approach was introduced with `RF24::setStatusFlags()`.
 It's 1 parameter accepts values defined by the `rf24_irq_flags_e` enumerated constants.
+These constant values specify individual events;
+they can also be OR'd together to specify multiple events.

 <table><tr>
 <th>Old</th>